bitovi/academy/src/typescript/5-functions.md

 ## Optional Parameters

-Sometimes when writing functions, we don't need every parameter to be satisfied.
-TypeScript allows us to mark optional parameters (or properties) with a ``?`` so the compiler will not error if an optional param isn't passed.
+Sometimes when writing functions, we don’t need every parameter to be satisfied.
+TypeScript allows us to mark optional parameters (or properties) with a ``?`` so the compiler will not error if an optional param isn’t passed.

 ```typescript
 function buildDinosaur(name: string, breed: string, teeth?: number): void {